- January 22, 2018

 3. Login with the password from step 1 and the username specified in values.yaml: admin(default).
 In our case, we set it to coderiseio.

 In this blog, we showed you how to deploy Jenkins with Helm on Kubernetes cluster in Azure Container Service (AKS).
+The same commands should work fine on AWS, GCP and IBM Cloud as well.
 If you have any questions or have a better approach, please use comments section below to share with us!